Google Checkout

 Google Checkout was an online payment processing service provided by Google aimed at simplifying the process of paying for online purchases.
-It was discontinued on November 20, 2013 and the service moved to Google Wallet (now called Google Pay).
+The web checkout service was combined with the NFC mobile payments app launched in September of 2011 called Google Wallet under a platform brand of the same name.
+On November 20, 2013, the web checkout part of the service was fully retired.

 Users would store their credit or debit card and shipping information in their Google account, so that they could purchase at participating stores by clicking an on-screen button.
 Google Checkout provided fraud protection and a unified page for tracking purchases and their status.
+It is a checkout process that people would integrate into their online shops so that customers can quickly buy things by providing a simple username and password.
+Then, they could charge the customer's credit card and process their order.

+Merchant Referral Program

+The Merchant Referral Program was a program where you could earn cash by referring your sellers to use Google Checkout.
+You would earn $25 for every merchant that processes at least 3 unique customer transactions and $500 in sales by using Checkout.

 History

 Google Checkout service became available in the United States on June 28, 2006, and in the UK on April 13, 2007.
 It was free for merchants until February 1, 2008.
 From then until May 5, 2009 Google charged US merchants 2.0% plus $0.20 per transaction, and UK merchants 1.4% + £0.20.
 Google subsequently moved to a tiered cost structure, identical to that of PayPal.
 From that date, Google also discontinued its offer whereby merchants who advertised with an AdWords account were not charged fees on monthly transactions totaling less than ten times their monthly AdWords expenditure.

 Google Checkout used to have a program allowing US IRS Certified 501(c)3 Non-Profit organizations to collect donations online without being charged the standard fee (2.9% + $0.30 per transaction under $3,000 monthly income, with lower rates for larger volumes).

 In 2006, eBay, which owned PayPal at the time, added Google Checkout to its banned payment methods list, forbidding the use of Google Checkout to pay for eBay transactions.
 As of June 2011, eBay forbids the use of any external checkout system to pay for eBay transactions.

-On November 20, 2013 it was discontinued.
+On November 20, 2013, Google Checkout was discontinued.
 The company offered a replacement solution for certain payments called Google Wallet.

+Google Checkout remains available in the Wayback Machine.